 Some programmes also allow students to complete in-company projects as the foundation for academic dissertations.
 These usually take place during the summer, based on a project suggested by the sponsoring organisation.
 Typical projects areas centre on accounting, finance, advertising, marketing, corporate communications, PR, human resource management, international business, management, organisational psychology and economics.

-Additionally, it can be helpful to incorporate case study consultancy as part of the curriculum.
+An integral part of the Leeds MBA is the opportunity to put knowledge and skills into practice with opportunities to work with a range of organisations.
 You can see recent examples where our MBA students have helped businesses as part of the Leeds MBA Consulting Challenge.

 We actively seek to work with the local and national business community to contribute to our learning and teaching practices.
 We strongly believe practitioner knowledge can enrich the curriculum and by integrating practical examples students are able to develop a broader set of skills, contributing to their overall employability.
 We welcome contributions to our taught programmes across all level study levels.